-1 Name of the 'policy' and To deliver a new Public Realm Art Policy for Doncaster Council, with the following aims briefly describe the activity and objectives: being considered including aims and expected outcomes.
-This will help to determine how relevant the 'policy' is to equality.
-Contribute meaningfully to the growing sense of identity and pride in the borough; To encourage the incorporation of public art within key developments; Integrate public art into the planning and design of dedicated 'development zones' identified in the Doncaster Urban Centre Masterplan, including high-quality public spaces, urban and landscape design; Support the delivery of innovative and quality contemporary public art for the borough; Increase the understanding and enjoyment of contemporary art by, with and for our communities; Create opportunities for social inclusion through engagement practices that celebrate the diversity of our residents.
-Objectives are as follows: Conserve what we have effectively; Support the development of further grass-roots art networks, furthering the work which has taken to date through Well Denaby, for example, or the activity of the New Fringe arts collective; Connect with the curriculum; providing opportunities for children and young people to participate in great outdoor arts experiences; Develop new enterprising partnerships to help achieve objectives 1-3; Have the ambition to commission great art, and involve communities in the co- commissioning and co-production of art, so that residents of all ages can be involved; Demonstrate due regard for the diverse and wide-ranging audiences which may engage with the commissioning, production, and future enjoyment of the art, both for residents and for visitors.
+To deliver a new Public Realm Art Policy for Doncaster Council, with the following aims and objectives:

+- 1. Contribute meaningfully to the growing sense of identity and pride in the borough; - 2.
+To encourage the incorporation of public art within key developments; - 3.
+Integrate public art into the planning and design of dedicated 'development zones' identified in the Doncaster Urban Centre Masterplan, including high-quality public spaces, urban and landscape design; - 4.
+Support the delivery of innovative and quality contemporary public art for the borough; - 5.
+Increase the understanding and enjoyment of contemporary art by, with and for our communities: - 6.
+Create opportunities for social inclusion through engagement practices that celebrate the diversity of our residents.

+Objectives are as follows:

+- 1. Conserve what we have effectively; - 2.
+Support the development of further grass-roots art networks, furthering the work which has taken to date through Well Denaby, for example, or the activity of the New Fringe arts collective; - 3.
+Connect with the curriculum; providing opportunities for children and young people to participate in great outdoor arts experiences; - 4.
+Develop new enterprising partnerships to help achieve objectives 1-3; - 5.
+Have the ambition to commission great art, and involve communities in the cocommissioning and co-production of art, so that residents of all ages can be involved; - 6.
+Demonstrate due regard for the diverse and wide-ranging audiences which may engage with the commissioning, production, and future enjoyment of the art, both for residents and for visitors.

 It is expected that all communities, stakeholders and residents will be able to engage with the strategy, regardless of demographic background or context.
 The Strategy and the commissioning of great arts and culture must remove barriers to access and be enabling for all.
 Those residents with protected characteristics will be supported, included and involved in shaping our arts in Doncaster, building on existing excellent practice by some providers already in the borough, and an additional focus will be given to reach those residents from demographic backgrounds which do not traditionally engage with public art, associated events and opportunities.
 In this way, the commissioners and developers of public art will ensure that they are comprehensively meeting the needs of Doncaster's residents, shaped by Doncaster's communities and their representatives, and providing opportunities for all residents.
 2 Service area responsible for completing this statement.
 Adults, Health and Wellbeing Directorate, Communities, Libraries and Culture: 3 Summary of the information considered across the protected groups.
 The following data has been gathered and has been used to inform the strategy: Doncaster is the largest Borough Council area in England.
-Its population of 302,402 is spread widely throughout its 220 square miles, in central Doncaster and in a number of settlements, as follows (See Map 1): Doncaster Main Urban Area, including Doncaster Town Centre Principal Towns - Thorne, Mexborough, Conisbrough, Adwick, Armthorpe, Askern Other Towns - Rossington, Stainforth, Hatfield, Denaby, Edlington, Carcroft/Skellow, Moorends, Tickhill, Bawtry Villages (large and small) Open Countryside qualifications compared to 28.2% nationally) Poorer than average levels of health (22% consider they have a long-term, limiting illness compared to 17.9% nationally) Lower levels of mobility (31.2% of households have no car compared to 26.8% nationally) Employment continues, to a degree, to reflect Doncaster's role as a manufacturing and transport hub, with 'wholesale, retail and repairs' (19.8%) and 'manufacturing' (15.8%) being the largest industry sectors and above the national average, and 'transport, storage and communications' slightly above the national average.
-(Doncaster Museums Service Catchment Profile Data 2011, DBA Consulting).
-Prosperity and its resulting impact on quality of life are key concerns for public policy in Doncaster.
-When considering data available on groups that are not well represented or less heard in relation to public art, this can be summarised in the following way: The best and most suitable indicator of how public art services are drawn nationally from the DCMS Taking Part Survey, which shows us from the most recent datasets that over the period April to September 2017, 80.8% of of adults had engaged with the arts at least once in the year prior to interview, and 67.3% of adults had engaged three or more times.
-These figures are higher than in April to September 2016 (77.3% and 63.5%) but this may be related to changes to the survey and may not represent a real increase in arts engagement.
-In 2016/17, almost all children (reported through the national datasets) aged 5-15 (97.4%) had engaged with the arts in the last 12 months.
-This is a similar proportion to 2008/09 (98.0%) when the datasets were first collected.
-Older people may become less engaged with public art as they become less able and less mobile.
-Doncaster has a similar proportion of older people to the regional and national profile.
+Its population of 302,402 is spread widely throughout its 220 square miles, in central Doncaster and in a number of settlements, as follows (See Map 1): Doncaster Main Urban Area, including Doncaster Town Centre Principal Towns - Thorne, Mexborough, Conisbrough, Adwick, Armthorpe, Askern Other Towns - Rossington, Stainforth, Hatfield, Denaby, Edlington, Carcroft/Skellow, Moorends, Tickhill, Bawtry Villages (large and small) Open Countryside